Régis Lacote

 Régis Lacote (born 25 April 1972) is a French CEO.

-Since February 2018, he is the current CEO of Orly Airport, succeeding Marc Houalla.
+Since February 2018, he is the current CEO of Charles de Gaulle Airport.

 Biography

 A graduate from the ESIEE Amiens (1997) and the ENAC (Mastère spécialisé in airport management 1997), he began his career in 1998 as Safety Manager of the Roland Garros Airport.
-He joins Paris Aéroport group in 2002 where he performs several jobs.
+He joined the Paris Aéroport group in 2002, where he performed several jobs.
 In February 2018, he became CEO of the Orly Airport.
+In November 2022, he was appointed CEO of Paris Charles de Gaulle Airport, replacing Marc Houalla.